hakonschia/reddit-android-client/README.md

 ## Installation

-The downloadable [APK](apk/app-release.apk) contains the application at commit `bc865955c3a66de6fce20a30f40eb3d3da6c139f` (#1666).
+The downloadable [APK](apk/app-release.apk) contains the application at commit `3c58a6d0a194ca18463378fb5d7802c9d9d6b73f` (#1706).
 To install the app download the APK, open it on your phone, and follow the steps shown.
+If the install fails you might have to temporarily [disable Google Play Protect](https://support.google.com/googleplay/answer/2812853) (remember to enable it again after the install).

-`minSdkVersion` is 21 (Android 5.0), although testing is limited below SDK 26.
+`minSdkVersion` is 21 (Android 5.0), although testing is limited below SDK 26 or above SDK 28.

 See also: [build](#build)